vibhavawasthi/Assignment_Infosys/TESTCASES.md

       Objective: Ensure that reward points are calculated correctly for multiple transactions and grouped by customer and month.

       Steps:

-  1. Provide multiple sample transactions for different customers and months.
+      1.Provide multiple sample transactions for different customers and months.

-  2. Calculate the points manually for each transaction and sum them up by customer and month.
+      2.Calculate the points manually for each transaction and sum them up by customer and month.

-  3. Verify the application's calculation.
+      3.Verify the application's calculation.

       Expected Result: The calculated points for each customer and month should match the manual calculations.